lubj9/lubj9/README.md

 **Information Systems Student | Data & Back-end**

 Information Systems student in the 4th semester at Universidade Presbiteriana Mackenzie, focused on data and development.
-I have built projects such as ETL pipelines scheduled via GitHub Actions, interactive dashboards in Streamlit, and REST APIs in Spring Boot with caching and asynchronous processing.
-Looking for an internship where I can contribute in data analysis, automation, or back-end development.
+Software Development, automation and Quality Assurance Intern for Diebold Nixdorf in Brazil.

 ---